daisygunn/my-contact-book/README.md

 ---
 ## Credits

-All of this code has been written by me, however I have used [Stack Overflow](https://stackoverflow.com/) and the relevant module documentation for `pyinputplus` and `Gspread` to help me debug my code and fix any issues that I had.
+All of this code has been written by me, however, I have used [Stack Overflow](https://stackoverflow.com/) and the relevant module documentation for `pyinputplus` and `Gspread` to help me debug my code and fix any issues that I had.

 [Address/Contact generator](https://www.fakeaddressgenerator.com/World/uk_address_generator) - used to generate some of the contacts in my worksheet.